ZTHussain/Computer-Vision-A1/README.md

-# Bag of Visual Words]{Image Feature Detection and Matching Classification
+# Image Feature Detection and Matching Classification

 The Bag of Visual Words (BoVW) model is a crucial concept in computer vision for image classification.
 BoVW is highly scalable and accurate, making it ideal for developing Content-Based Image Retrieval (CBIR) systems.
 BoVW is also useful for texture classification using textons.
 This paper aims to explore the underlying principles and techniques of BoVW.